canonical/colcon-in-container/README.md

 # colcon-in-container

-colcon verb extension to build and test inside a container and transfert the restults back to the host
+colcon verb extension to build and test inside a container and transfer the restults back to the host

 ## How it works